bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 There are three goals, and three respective files for those goals.

-1. Gain insight about the format as a whole through data visualization and summary statistics.
+1. Use data visualization and summary statistics to gain unique insight into one of Magic: the Gathering's most played formats, Modern.
 	+ filename: 1_Exploratory_Data_Analysis.R
-2. Investigate whether some of the player beliefs about the game are true, such as specific deck Archetypes being more affordable than others.
-This goal leverages box plots, Analysis of Variance, and Archetype contrasts using pairwise comparisons.
+2. Investigate whether some player beliefs about the game are true, such as specific deck Archetypes being more affordable than others.
+This goal will leverage box plots, Analysis of Variance, and Archetype contrasts using pairwise comparisons.
 	+ filename: 2_Differences_in_Archetype_Prices.R
 3. Create a price prediction model for the cost of a Magic: the Gathering deck in the Modern format.
-This involves deploying multiple difference machine learning algorithms as well as creating a hybrid/ensemble model, and letting them compete for the best model.
+This involves deploying multiple different machine learning algorithms as well as creating a hybrid/ensemble model, and evaluating the best preditive model using the Root Mean Square Error and R-Squared of on the test data.
 	+ filename: 3_Deck_Price_Prediction_Model.R

 ## Spoiler - "Please Tell Me the End of the Story"